thednp/vite-uni-rpc/README.md

 }
 ```

-Create a `root/src/api/index.ts` file to export all necessary functions:
+Now create a `root/src/api/index.ts` file to export all necessary functions:

 ```ts
 export * from "./server";